cpvrlab/SLProject_doc/Introduction.md

 \section mesh Mesh Classes
 <p>
-SLMesh is the base class for triangulated or wireframed meshes (pink classes).
+SLMesh is the base class for triangulated or wire framed meshes (pink classes).
 A mesh is rendered with a material defined in SLMaterial.
 A mesh has all the vertex attributes such as position, normals, texture coordinates.
 The triangles are defined by indexes into the vertex attribute arrays.